-When the display shows the icon of a persons head flashing and/or BLO displayed, instruct the subject to take a deep breath, hold it and then blow steadily through the mouthpiece for as long as he or she can.
+When the display shows the icon of a person's head flashing and/or Blow displayed instruct the subject to take a deep breath, hold it and then blow steadily through the mouthpiece for as long as he or she can.
 The icon of the head will stop flashing and a dash appears to the right of the head indicating that the instrument senses sufficient breath flow.
-Additional dashes will appear as the subject continues to provide a sample.
-Once three dashes appear an automatic sample will be taken.
+An additional dash will appear on the display as the subject continues to provide a sample.

+At the point that you would expect a third dash would appear on the display, the automatic sample will be taken.
 It is not necessary for the subject to blow hard but rather a steady or continuous sample is best for sample collection.